 The district of Biddulph was created in 1894 and is made up of seven small settlements – Biddulph, Gillow Heath, Knypersley, Biddulph Moor, Bradley Green, Brown Lees and Biddulph Park.

 This is a brief tour of the Biddulph Valley, a beautiful part of the Staffordshire Moorlands.
 By following it you will learn more about the area and, how, over the years it has played its part in the history of the country.
-There are links to other areas which will give you more details about aspects which you find interesting.

 How the valley got its name